Skip to content

 Of note, erythromycin estolate is not available in Australia.

-The reviewers commented on the marked heterogeneity of studies with regard to the outcome measures and definitions.
+The reviewers commented on the marked heterogeneity of studies regarding the outcome measures and definitions.
 They note that treatment renders patients noninfectious but does not alter the clinical course.
 Consequently, they make the following recommendations.

-The best regimens for microbiological clearance, with least side effects, are:
+The best regimens for microbiological clearance, with the least side effects, are:

 Three days of azithromycin (10 mg/kg as a single dose);